pau1ie/CuriousDBA/content/post/MemorySwapCgroupAndSystemd.md

 thing running on the VM (apart from some monitoring software and the operating system).
 What was using all the swap?

+{{% notice info %}}
+This is wrong.
+Swap is being used because I didn't switch on swap accounting and unified cgroup hierarchy.
+See where I deal with a similar issue on the web server in [Garbage Collection Waits](../garbagecollectionwaits/).
+{{% /notice %}}

 Running `top`, pressing `f` to change the fields displayed and including `SWAP` in the list by arrowing down and selecting it with space, then pressing escape shows that it is our application using swap.
 Taking note of a Process